yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Let's explore the above code a bit more to understand what is happening.

-On line 1 we are declaring our 'Hobbit' constructor (remember that it is common practice to capitalize the first letter of your constructor).
+On line 1 we are declaring our 'Hobbit()' constructor (remember that it is common practice to capitalize the first letter of your constructor).
 We are also passing in two arguments - 'name' and 'characteristic'.

 On line 2 it looks like something kinda funky's happening.
-Remember we said that we wanted 'Hobbit' to have some of the same properties as 'Being'.
-So we could have gone ahead and rewritten those properties within 'Hobbit' ourselves.
+Remember we said that we wanted 'Hobbit()' to have some of the same properties as 'Being()'.
+So we could have gone ahead and rewritten those properties within 'Hobbit()' ourselves.
 But that's not efficient, especially if we had 50 different properties to rewrite.
-The [.call] method allows us to invoke 'Being' while binding the keyword 'this' to the object returned by 'Hobbit'.
+The [.call] method allows us to invoke 'Being()' while binding the keyword 'this' to the object returned by 'Hobbit()'.

-Remember that when we instantiate an object using the 'new' keyword, like we would with 'Hobbit', in the background 'this' is assigned to a new empty object that later gets returned.
+Remember that when we instantiate an object using the 'new' keyword, like we would with 'Hobbit()', in the background 'this' is assigned to a new empty object that later gets returned.
 That is precisely what we are passing through when we write 'Being.call(this, name, characteristics)'.

 {% highlight javascript %}
 var Hobbit = function(name, characteristic){ // 1